The Importance & Value of Business Networking

 - Engage in meaningful ways, and do it consistently

 Networking is more than showing up to events or occasionally saying hello to another professional.
 It takes effort and engagement, so be sure that you are interacting in meaningful ways.
 Discuss things that bring value to your connections, send them information you came across that you think will benefit them, congratulate them on promotions and new endeavors, and so forth.
-And be sure you are connecting on a regular basis so you aren’t forgotten.
+This can be a great way to bolster your business as a whole.
+Maybe you need fresh idea from a different perspective on how to unlock creativity in your company.
+Be sure you are connecting on a regular basis so you aren’t forgotten.

 - Don’t neglect the power of social media